SethKoren/starter-academic/content/aboutme/briefbio.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false  # Activate this widget? true/false weight = 05  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 05  # Order that this section will appear.

 title = "A Bit About Me"
-subtitle = ""
+subtitle = "A brief biographical sketch of my development as a scientist"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.